What should be done after the Hong Kong company is established?

 Exceeding 6 monthsHK$3,480

-In serious cases, the company and its directors may be prosecuted, with a maximum fine of HK$50,000.
-Continued overdue may even lead to the company being struck off and dissolved, with risks far exceeding the fine itself.
+In severe cases, the company and directors may be prosecuted, with a maximum fine of HK$50,000.
+Continued delays may even lead to the company being struck off and dissolved, with risks far exceeding the fines themselves.
+For steps, precautions, and common mistakes in filling out the NAR1, please refer to the following article.

-New companies generally receive their first tax return (BIR51) about 18 months after establishment, and have 1 month to submit it upon receipt.
-If unable to meet the deadline, an extension can be applied for, usually allowing an additional 2-3 months, but it must be proactively requested before the deadline expires.
+The profit tax return for Hong Kong companies is actively issued by the Inland Revenue Department, not applied for by the company.
+New companies generally receive their first tax return (BIR51) about 18 months after establishment, and they have 1 month to submit it after receiving it.
+If there is not enough time, an extension can be requested, usually allowing for an additional 2-3 months, but it must be proactively submitted before the original deadline.

 Proactively renewing the business registration certificate before it expires is safer than waiting for a notification.